texfaq/texfaq.github.io/FAQ-labelfig.md

 date: 2014-06-10
 ---

-''Technical'' graphics (such as graphs and diagrams) are often labelled with quite complex mathematical expressions: there are few drawing or graphing tools that can do such things (the honourable exception being MetaPost, which allows you to program the labels, in (La)TeX, in the middle of specifying your graphic).
+"Technical" graphics (such as graphs and diagrams) are often labelled with quite complex mathematical expressions: there are few drawing or graphing tools that can do such things (the honourable exception being MetaPost, which allows you to program the labels, in (La)TeX, in the middle of specifying your graphic).

-Placing ''labels'' on graphics produced by all those _other_ tools is what we discuss here.
-(Note that the term ''label'' should be liberally interpreted; many of the techniques _were_ designed for use when applying labels to figures, but they may be used equally well to draw funny faces on a figure &hellip; or anything.
+Placing "labels" on graphics produced by all those _other_ tools is what we discuss here.
+(Note that the term "label" should be liberally interpreted; many of the techniques _were_ designed for use when applying labels to figures, but they may be used equally well to draw funny faces on a figure &hellip; or anything.